Six-Step Problem Solving Framework

 Future Problem Solving (FPS) teaches a six-step approach which serves as a dynamic framework for creative thinking processes:

 Identify Challenges Related to the Topic or Future Scene

 Produce Solution Ideas to the Underlying Problem

 Generate and Select Criteria to Evaluate Solution Ideas

 Evaluate Solution Ideas to Determine the Better Action Plan

 Develop an Action Plan

 NYFPS offers a package for educators to bring the six step creative problem solving framework into the classroom.
 This component is a non-competitive implementation.
-Educators register to receive the materials for the year and have access to resources to teach FPS in their classrooms.
+Educators receive the materials and resources for the school year to teach FPS in their classrooms.

 Students compete in the following competitive components yearly.
 Teams which win first place in their divisions at the State Conference for each competitive component will receive an invitation to the International Conference.